Basil – A High-Value Crop for Aquaponics

-- You can cut back basil two-thirds of the entire basil plant, once per month on four separate occasions before replanting the basil to begin the process again.
+- You can cut back basil two-thirds of the entire basil plant twice before replanting the basil to begin the process again.
 This extends the harvest of the basil leaves and provides more cash-value crops instead of a one-time ‘grow and harvest cycle’ like lettuce.
 Basil can also be raised in batches and sold to customers as entire plants.

 - Since one plant will produce for four months (after a two-month initial growth), you would only replant new basil plants every six months and be continually harvesting during each four-month harvest cycle.

 - Each 40′ tray will grow 450 basil plants (on 8″ centers) which allows for 900 basil plants per year grown in a single tray.
 These 900 plants allow four cuttings each which can be sold to local consumers at wholesale or retail prices in your area.

 Bonus – Pesto Recipe We Use When We Harvest our own Fresh Basil